ayush729874/Hybrid-Kubernetes-Ingress-Architecture/CI-CD (Jenkins)/ArgoCD/README.md

 Learnt workflow of GitOps tool after that i learnt basic of Argocd.
 It uses git as a single source of truth.
 Installed argo on my cluster via offical way availbale on website and exposed argo cd using ingress to access it's UI.
+After that created a copy of prod environment as a test env using Argocd.
+COnfigured Argo CD to use my private repo where i have made deployement for test environment.
+I have frontend, backend and a Database as well for test env.
+On this environment i will perform tests before moving those changes to prod.

 1. argocd-server (UI & API)